• Ramotion /

 Along with different audiences, it is also essential to design for different devices and platforms.
 In today’s digital world, the users interacting with a design may use devices with various operating systems, screen sizes, and functionalities.
 It is important to consider the responsiveness of a design on such devices and platforms.

-Accessible Designs for All Platforms (Pixabay)
+Designs for All Platforms

 3. Organize the content logically